When Ads Are Used for More than Advertising

 As I said, PPC can be used to test almost anything.
 In fact, the title for the book, Changing the Channel, was determined through PPC testing.
 Michael Masterson and MaryEllen Tribby, the authors, came up with three titles, had ETR’s search engine marketing team put together an AdWords campaign, and let the market decide which title to use.

 [Ed.
-Note: Pick up Changing the Channel, flip to any page, and you'll find at least one useful tool you can apply to your business or the business you work for.
-Michael Masterson and MaryEllen Tribby have jam-packed this book full of their best and most powerful marketing advice.
-Learn more about the massive profit-producing power you can discover inside right here.]
+Note: Pick up Changing the Channel, flip to any page, and you’ll find at least one useful tool you can apply to your business or the business you work for.
+Michael Masterson and MaryEllen Tribby have jam-packed this book full of their best and most powerful marketing advice.]